 - On a flat and floured surface, roll each piece of dough into a ball in your hand and then start rubbing your hands together to make a 'snake' out of the dough.
 Put the dough 'snake' on the surface and keep rolling your hands back and forth over it to make it long and evenly round until its about an inch thick.
 Cut the 'snake' into 1 inch pieces.
 Press a fork into each one to make an imprint if desired.

-- Either boil to cook right away or freeze.
+- Either cook right away or freeze.

 - Boil water in a medium pot.
 When its boiling, throw in the gnocchi to cook.
 Meanwhile, heat a separate skillet on medium heat.
 As soon as the gnocchi starts to float, add the butter to the skillet to melt.
 Once all the gnocchi is floating, it is finished cooking.
 Scoop it out with a slotted spoon, shake off the water that you can and add it to the skillet.